ai4er-cdt/SeaIceExtent/papers.md

 Wang, Y.-R. and Li, X.-M.: Arctic sea ice cover data from spaceborne synthetic aperture radar by deep learning, Earth Syst.
 Sci.
 Data, 13, 2723–2742, https://doi.org/10.5194/essd-13-2723-2021, 2021.
 * MCL: Offers justification to use cross polarization instead of co polarization if only using one band.
 Uses Sun and Li (2020) method for thermal noise reduction and de-scalloping.
 Downsamples to 400m pixels to shrink file size/make more manageable.
 Resales HV cross polarization to 0-255 like with optical bands and discards the 2% extremas at both ends of spectrum.
 Used U-net architecture.
+Reinforces prior observations that very smooth sea ice can have a backscatter similar to the ocean, and high wind sea surface can have backscatter similar to sea ice.